Cosmological Perturbation Theory in Metric-Affine Gravity: Metric-Affine Gravity with torsion and nonmetricity

 whereas the contraction of the curvature tensor with the Levi-Civita tensor $\varepsilon_{\lambda\rho\mu\nu}=\epsilon_{\lambda\rho\mu\nu}\sqrt{-g}$ gives rise to the so-called Holst pseudoscalar

 where $\epsilon_{\lambda\rho\mu\nu}$ is the antisymmetric symbol with $\epsilon_{0123}=+\,1$.

-Concerning the torsion and nonmetricity tensors, in four dimensions they carry twenty four and forty components, respectively, which represents a large number of independent geometrical dof included in the affine connection.
+Concerning the torsion and nonmetricity tensors, in four dimensions they carry twenty four and forty components, respectively, which represents a large number of independent geometrical d.o.f. included in the affine connection.
 In this sense, an irreducible decomposition under the four-dimensional pseudo-orthogonal group separates the different vector, pseudovector and tensor parts of these tensors.

 Specifically, the torsion tensor can be decomposed in terms of a vector, a pseudovector and a traceless and pseudotraceless tensor

 where

 On the other hand, the nonmetricity tensor can also be decomposed into a Weyl vector and a traceless tensor